microsoft/Accera/docs/Install/Building_on_MacOS.md

 ./external/vcpkg/vcpkg install catch2 tomlplusplus accera-llvm --overlay-ports=external/llvm
 ```

 The last command typically takes a few hours to build and then install Accera's fork of LLVM.
-We recommend reserving at least 20GB of disk space for the LLVM build.
+We recommend you reserve at least 20GB of disk space for the LLVM build.

 #### Configure CMake